FRAND before the UPC - Quo vadis?

 Since - as already mentioned - the parties have reached an agreement ahead of schedule, a definitive answer to the question of whether the UPC will set a FRAND rate remains open.
 It will therefore be necessary to await a corresponding application for the determination of a FRAND rate to be filed again at which point the UPC will hopefully be able to make a decision.

-In addition, with regard to the approximately 30 pending proceedings, it can be assumed that SEP holders have waited in recent months for an understanding as to how the new court will behave with regard to the FRAND dance.
+In addition, with regard to the approximately 30 pending proceedings, it can be assumed that SEP holders have waited in recent months for an understanding as to how the new court will adopt the FRAND dance.
 It is likely that the first decisions on this issue (on “normal” SEP proceedings without determination counterclaims) can be expected in November and December of this year.
 As soon as there is clarity on this point, we expect that the number of SEP-related cases will significantly increase.